Givebacks is adding multi-factor authentication (MFA) to help keep user accounts more secure.

 To complete sign-in, you will need to enter that code.

-MFA applies to all Admin users, including PTA and District users.
+MFA applies to all Admin types-Admin, Custom, and Faculty.

 If your organization uses the Givebacks Point of Sale app, MFA may also be required when signing in there.